OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/18 December 2021.md

 ---

 ## Spiritual Practices & Ritual

 - Session source is positive and valid—hold to that knowledge.

 ---

 ## Genetics and Ancestry

 - Hair's **spiral protein** shape operates as antenna—geometry is essential.
+- Quartz crystals and DNA both store information and link to information fields.

 ---

 ## Historical Insights